 Everyone has a creative spark that can be nurtured and cultivated in a systematic way.
-A process for creative problem solving based on tenets and techniques of the Creative Education Foundation will be used to foster creativity across campus.
-The Institute plans to implement creativity in the curriculum and campus life to prepare students to be leaders in the world.
+The Institute for Creativity implements creativity in the curriculum and campus life to prepare students to be leaders in the world.
 Creativity is not limited to the performing and visual arts, but is vital in every discipline.